gatesphere/pila/README.md

 nop     | Does absolutely nothing (no operation). call    | Pops the top item from the stack and attempts to evaluates it as code. if      | Pops the top three items from the stack (c, t, e), and if c == true, evaluates t, otherwise evaluates e.
-$bye    | Exits the program.
+!bye    | Exits the program.
-$macros | Lists defined macros.
+!macros | Lists defined macros.
-$import | Pops the top item (n) from the stack and reads in the script file whose name is n.
+!import | Pops the top item (n) from the stack and reads in the script file whose name is n.

 **Predefined macros (Standard Library)**
 The standard library has a number of macros available for your use.
-You can load them into your environment by doing a `"lib/stdlib.pila" $import`.
+You can load them into your environment by doing a `"lib/stdlib.pila" !import`.

 Macro  | Code
 -------|-----